samridht23/blog/content/posts/neovim_configuration_guide.md

 draft = false
 +++

 This blog is about configuring **Neovim** for Development.
 And also I expect you to have some basic knowledge of Lua because we are going to use Lua for configuring Neovim.
+We are using lua because it allow for more powerfull and flexible configuration options than traditional init.vim which uses vimscript for configuring your editor.

 ---